francescotorre/deliverynote2xml/README.md

 Here are some important points:

-1. frames in the upper left-hand corner of the document hold data about the seller (You).
+1. Frames in the upper left-hand corner of the document hold data about the seller (You).

-2. frames in the SHIP TO and SOLD TO sections hold data about the buyer (that is: your customer).
+2. Frames in the SHIP TO and SOLD TO sections hold data about the buyer (that is: your customer).

     **Note: DeliveryNote2XML looks in the customer data file for discounts to be applied to each customer.**
     This means the customer id in each delivery note must be found in the customer data file, otherwise a warning will be issued.